SuperOfficeDocs/crmscript/docs/api-reference/classes/NSMarketingAgent/NSMarketingAgent.md

 # NSMarketingAgent

-Agent used for Marketing functions, such as Forms
+Agent used for Marketing functions, such as Forms.

+## Example

 ```crmscript
 NSMarketingAgent agent;